The History of Maine Coon – Historien

 As particular show lines became more popular, cats descending from a few lines were used more and more in breeding.
 Today most Maine Coons descend from these cats, and a large part of the genetic pool is from the Top 5 foundation cats and the so-called Clones.
 A typical Maine Coon will have 70-75 % of its genes from the Top 5 cats, and 35-40 % from the “Clones”, a handful cats that were extensively linebred, all from the same dam and sire.
 This is one of the challenges regarding genetic diversity in the breed.

 The top 5 of the Maine Coon foundation cats are:

 - Andy Katt of Heidi Ho – about 20%

 - Bridget Katt of Heidi Ho – about 20%

 - Dauphin de France of Tati-Tan – about 15%

 - Whittemore Smokie Joe (or Smokie Joe of Whittemore) – about 7%

-It is estimated by the breeders who created the PawPeds database for Maine Coon, that the genetic make-up of the average pedigree of today, when traced back to foundation, contains approximately:
+It is estimated by the breeders who created the PawPeds database for Maine Coon, that the genetic make-up of the average pedigree of cats around 2010, when traced back to foundation, contains approximately: